- Article by Stefanie Markidis

 “Our global awards show how well-considered, well-delivered and well-performing architecture has the immense potential to improve lives and communities.”

-From the 16 winning projects announced, four will be shortlisted for this year’s prize, to be announced in September.
+From the 16 winning projects announced, three will be shortlisted for this year’s prize, to be announced in November.

 In 2018, the prize was awarded to Aleph Zero and Rosenbaum for their inspiring new school complex on the edge of the Amazon rainforest in northern Brazil, Children Village.